Alibaba is my largest position. Here is why.

 Let's move on to the potential of Alibaba.
 It is no secret that revenue growth has slowed down a bit but interestingly, the revenue is more diversified now, as more of the revenue comes from international commerce and cloud.
 They believe that international commerce will continue to grow, as the e-commerce penetration is very low in both Southeast Asia and in the EMEA region.
 Their Turkish e-commerce platform "Trendyol" grew 48 % year over year but due to the depreciation of the Turkish lira it hasn't shown in their balance sheet.
 Furthermore, management will launch "Lazada" in Europe, where it will target European vendors.
 Management hopes to gain market shares that way.
 Their cloud business is also expected to grow moving forward.
 During their investor days they mentioned that the Chinese cloud market is expected to grow at a 37 % CAGR compared to 21 % CAGR in the U.S. As mentioned previously, Alibaba is already the largest cloud company in China, and they will get their share of the growth.
 Their cloud business had its first profitable quarter in the first quarter of 2022, and it is also worth noting that it is a high margin business that should benefit Alibaba in the long run.
 Still potential in Chinese commerce.
 Alibaba already has more than 1 billion users in China, but it doesn't mean they cannot grow their revenue.
 Alibaba believes they can grow in less developed areas, while they also expect increased spending from their youngers users as they grow older.

 All right, we have gone through the numbers, risks, and potential regarding Alibaba and now it is time for us to calculate a price.
 To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use an EPS of 7,5.
-It is a bit lower than 2019 and 2020 but higher than 2021, as I believe 2021 was an outlier.
+I chose to use an EPS of 5,1, which is the current one.
+It is way lower than 2019 (7,9) and 2020 (8,36) but higher than 2021 (3,6).
 I chose an Estimated future EPS growth rate of 15 (which is the highest possible I use but below Alibaba's own estimations), Estimated future PE 30 (which the double of the growth rate, as the historically PE for Alibaba has been higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY", we come up with the sticker price (some call it fair value or intrinsic value) of $225, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Alibaba at price of $112,5 (or lower obviously), if we use the Margin of Safety price.
+Doing the calculations by using the formula I described in "MY STRATEGY", we come up with the sticker price (some call it fair value or intrinsic value) of $122,88, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Alibaba at price of $61,44 (or lower obviously), if we use the Margin of Safety price.
+(If we made the calculations with the EPS from 2020 of 8,36, the Margin of Safety price would be $100,32)

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
 To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 231.786.
-The Capital Expenditures was 43.185.
+The Operating Cash Flow last year was 22.515.
+The Capital Expenditures was 8.408.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 30.229,5 in our further calculations.
-The Tax Provision was 29.278.
-We have 2.675 outstanding shares.
-Hence, the calculation will be like this: (231.786 - 30.229,5 + 29.278) / 2.675 x 10 = $862,9 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 5.885,6 in our further calculations.
+The Tax Provision was 19.603.
+We have 21.357,323 outstanding shares.
+Hence, the calculation will be like this: (22.515 - 5.885,6 + 19.603) / 21.357,323 x 10 = $16,96 in TEN CAP price.
+(Once again it is important to remember that fiscal 2022 was bad for Alibaba.
+Doing the calculations on fiscal 2021 the TEN CAP price would have been $125,51)

-The other calculation I will mak is the PAYBACK TIME.
+The other calculation I will make is the PAYBACK TIME.
 It is also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 8,92 and a growth rate of 15 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $121.
+With the Free Cash Flow Per Share at 5,35 and a growth rate of 15 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $84,53. (if we made the calculations with the free cash flow per share of 10,71 as it was in 2021, the PAYBACK price would be $169,07).

 I believe that Alibaba is a fantastic company.
 It is a company that delivers a high ROIC and large growth in all the areas I look at.
 The company still have plenty of areas to grow in and the focus will be on international commerce and cloud moving forward.
 I believe they have the right management, and I'm very confident in them being able to move Alibaba forward.
 Yes, there are some risks regarding Alibaba and other Chinese companies.
 I have tried my best do describe these risks in a long paragraph in this analysis.
 As mentioned earlier, Alibaba is my largest position, and I don't believe that Alibaba should trade at these levels, which they wouldn't if it wasn't for the negative sentiment.
 This sentiment can continue for a long time, and it is impossible to know when the sentiment will change, so you will need to be able to stomach that, together with potential delisting risks, if you invest in Alibaba.
-I wouldn't focus too much on the TEN CAP price, and at first, I thought about excluding it from the analysis.
-However, I thought it would make sense to see the numbers.
-Personally, I think it is a good deal, if you can get it below a very conservative calculated Margin of Safety price of $112,5.
+I wouldn't focus too much on the calculations in this analysis as fiscal 2022 was tough on Alibaba because of regulations and lockdowns.
+If you think that things will normalize in China, I believe Alibaba is a great buy around $100.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to increase my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.